Have you found a dry patch on your face? Several factors could have contributed to dry, flaking skin on your face — or anywhere else on the body.

 3. Adjust Shower Habits

-By using warm water instead of hot water and shortening the length of your shower to 5–10 minutes, you’ll help preserve some of the natural moisture in your skin.
+Long, hot showers may feel relaxing, but they aren’t great for your skin.
+By using warm water instead of hot water and shortening the length of your shower to 5–10 minutes, you can help preserve the natural moisture in your skin.

 If you’ve ever spent too much time out in the sun (haven’t we all?), you know just how drying the sun can be.
 If you’re already experiencing sensitive, flaking skin, avoiding prolonged exposure to the sun’s powerful rays is even more important.